 Interactive Gambling Amendment (Sports Betting Reform) Bill 2015 reporting today

-A rapid increase in online sports betting is being fuelled by advertising and technology advances that make gambling easily accessible, and puts at serious risk young people and those pre-disposed to gambling problems, says the Australian Psychological Society (APS).
+A rapid increase in online sports betting, fuelled by advertising and technology advances that make gambling easily accessible, puts young people and those pre-disposed to gambling problems at serious risk, says the Australian Psychological Society (APS).

 The APS supports the Interactive Gambling Amendment (Sports Betting Reform) Bill 2015, which proposes harm-minimisation measures to help people better control their gambling and protects minors from exposure to gambling advertising.
 The Senate will report on the Bill today.

 Dr Sally Gainsbury MAPS, Deputy Director of the Gambling Treatment and Research Clinic at the University of Sydney, and co-author of the APS submission to the Senate Inquiry, says that online gambling has grown substantially in the last decade or so.

 “In the late ‘90s only 1% of Australians gambled online, but by 2011, eight per cent of Australians were gambling online,” she says.